jesusredondo/jesusredondo.github.io/_posts/2017-04-17-VideoGame_design_IV_Maintain motivation_Realistic_scope.markdown

 ## 5 Conclusions:

 It is never too late to learn, modify the concept and adapt it to realistic goals.
 In my case the original video game I had thought is very different from the one I'm developing.
-I was aware that I had a wrong approach given my abilities, so stteping back has been the right choice to move forward stronger.
+I was aware that I had a wrong approach given my abilities, so stepping back has been the right choice to move forward stronger.

 Yet all what I did has served me as a tool to realize how important it is to focus the project on something that is temporarily and emotionally viable. **Now I see real and continuous progress in a game, not in a plan**, and that is making me like more my hobby and my new approach every day.